Florida Atlantic University: Establishment

-The airbase was used for radar training, anti-submarine patrols along the coast, and as a stop-over point for planes being ferried to Africa and Europe via South America.
-The airfield was composed of four runways, still visible on the Boca Campus today and mainly used for parking.
+The airbase was used for radar training, anti-submarine patrols along the coast, and as a stopover point for planes being ferried to Africa and Europe via South America.
+The airfield was composed of four runways, which are still visible on the Boca Campus today and are mainly used for parking.

 By early 1947, the military decided to transfer future radar training operations to Keesler Air Force Base in Mississippi.
 The departure of the air force in 1947 would leave Boca Raton Army Airfield essentially abandoned.

 Expansion and growth

 Florida Atlantic University opened on September 14, 1964, with an initial student body of 867 students in five colleges.
-The first degree awarded was an honorary doctorate given to President Lyndon B. Johnson on October 25, 1964, at the dedication and opening of the university.
+The first degree awarded was an honorary doctorate given to President Lyndon B. Johnson on October 25, 1964, at the dedication of the university.
 At the time of its opening, there were 350 employees, of which 120 were faculty.
 On-campus housing for students was first added in September 1965, when Algonquin Hall opened.

 Florida Atlantic's history is one of continuing expansion as the university's service population has grown.
-The university originally served only upper-division and graduate level students, because the state intended the institution "to complement the state's community college system, accepting students who had earned their associate degrees from those institutions."
+The university originally served only upper-division and graduate-level students, because the state intended the institution "to complement the state's community college system, accepting students who had earned their associate degrees from those institutions."

 Florida Atlantic began its expansion beyond a one-campus university in 1971, when it opened its Commercial Boulevard campus in Fort Lauderdale.
-Due to a rapidly expanding population in South Florida, in 1984 Florida Atlantic opened its doors to lower-division undergraduate students.
+Due to a rapidly expanding population in South Florida, Florida Atlantic opened its doors to lower-division undergraduate students in 1984.
 The following year, the university added its third campus in downtown Fort Lauderdale on Las Olas Boulevard.